 Prosperity shows a man but one part of human nature.
 Nobody knows what such a man is good for; neither in truth does he understand himself for want of experiment.
 Temporal happiness is for weak and vulgar minds; but the subduing of public terrors is a work that is reserved for more generous spirits.
 Calamity is the touchstone of a brave mind, that resolves to live and die free, and master of itself.
 The combatant brings no mettle into the field, that was never bettered; he that has lost blood, and yet keeps his stomach; he that has been under his enemy, and worsted, and yet comes on again, and gathers heart from his misfortunes-that is the man of hope and courage.

-The Calamity seeks to provide non-capital resources to Chicago artists and arts organizations operating with an eye towards social practice for the purposes of helping grow a more robust arts scene within the City of Chicago, creating avenues for the arts to solve social problems, and aiding individuals and organizations not eligible for tradition means of support.
+The Calamity seeks to provide non-capital resources to artists and arts organizations operating with an eye towards social practice for the purposes of helping grow a more robust arts climate, creating avenues for the arts to solve social problems, and aiding individuals and organizations not eligible for tradition means of support.